jlleongarcia/jlleongarcia/content/blog/dji-oa5pro-firmware.md

 * `CTRL + Shift + G` - to ungroup and being able to remove audio only from a video
     * Audio fade out is a good choice to finish the audios

-Once muted, you can use [Youtube free licensed music](https://www.youtube.com/audiolibrary?feature=blog) for your videos.
+> Once muted, you can use [Youtube free licensed music](https://www.youtube.com/audiolibrary?feature=blog) for your videos - https://www.youtube.com/audiolibrary

 {{< details title="Rotate & Zoom in KDenLive 📌" closed="true" >}}